Living Is Good In Seattle

 Art

-There are four main art museums in Seattle where you can experience exhibits of every kind.
+There are four main art museums in Seattle, as well as numerous other institutions nearby that offer a wide range of exhibits.
 The city’s largest is the Seattle Museum of Art, which extends outside to the Olympic Sculpture Park.
-Also worth visiting are Frye Art Museum and Henry Art Gallery, which house contemporary works.
+Also worth visiting are the Frye Art Museum and Henry Art Gallery, which house contemporary works.
+Focused solely on art, craft, and design since 2005, the Bellevue Art Museum has become a significant force in enriching the cultural vitality of the region.

 More Reasons to Live in Seattle